Liz Truss defeats Rishi Sunak to become new British Prime Minister

 A day before the result, which Sunak sensed he was losing, the former chancellor said he was would support the next prime minister.
 "I look forward to supporting the Conservative government in whatever capacity," he said when asked about his future plans if loses the race to Truss.

-"I am honoured to be elected Leader of the Conservative Party.
-Thank you for putting your trust in me to lead and deliver for our great country.
-I will take bold action to get all of us through these tough times, grow our economy, and unleash the United Kingdom’s potential," Truss said soon after she was announced as the winner of the race that went on for over two months.
+Soon after she was announced as the winner of the race that went on for over two months, Truss said she was honoured to be elected the Leader of the Conservative Party.
+She thanked the party leaders for putting their trust in her to lead and deliver for the country.

+Truss said she will take bold action "to get all of us through these tough times, grow our economy, and unleash the United Kingdom’s potential".
+She in another tweet said she has a bold vision for the country and economy.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today